 Expats moving to the Eastern Province (EP) of Saudi Arabia, which includes the main cities of Al Khobar, Dammam, Jubail and Al Hasa, do so primarily for the wealth potential and the accompanying tax-free status.

-The hot and humid desert climate can be challenging, to say the least, and the harsh Saudi summer begins in March and only ends in October.
-Furthermore, the strict Muslim mandate associated with the greater nation is fully applicable, and entertainment options are limited accordingly – movie theatres and alcohol are non-existent.
+The hot and humid desert climate can be challenging, to say the least.
+The harsh Saudi summer begins in March and only ends in October.
+Furthermore, the strict Islamic mandate associated with the greater nation is fully applicable, and entertainment options are limited accordingly.
 Not to mention, women will find their rights largely restricted, and may have trouble coping with a sudden lack of independence.

 So, it follows that the lure of lucrative salary packages for positions most often linked to the hydrocarbon sector are the obvious pull to the province, not the opportunity for a life of opulence in an idyllic destination.